data-djinn/second_cerebrum/Algorithms.md

 		- this happens in *O(n)*
 - useful for finding the "next" element based on some criteria
 	- e.g. find the next greater element
-- also good when you have a dynamic window of elements and you want to maintain knowledge of the maximum or minimum element as the window changes
 > Example 1: [739.
 Daily Temperatures](https://leetcode.com/problems/daily-temperatures/)
 >
 > Given an array of integers `temperatures` that represents the daily temperatures, return an array `answer` such that `answer[i]` is the number of days you have to wait after the "ith" day to get a warmer temperature.
 If there is no future day that is warmer, have `answer[i] = 0` instead.